Home » Blog » Easy Slow Cooker Pork Loin

 Ingredients

-Pork Loin: This recipe calls for a 3-4 pound pork loin.
+Pork Loin Roast: This recipe calls for a 3-4 pound pork loin.
 You’ll want to remove the excess fat from the loin.
-Do this my piercing your knife into the fat and running your knife along the loin.
-You can also use a pork shoulder or pork butt for this recipe, but note that those cuts will need to cook for 9-10 hours on low rather than the 5-6 hours for pork loin.
+Do this by piercing your knife into the fat or silver skin and running your knife along the loin. **Frugal tip: Pork is an incredibly affordable protein compared to beef.
+In the midwest, you can find pork loin roasts on sale for less than $3 per pound.

 Onions and Garlic: Both of these provide aromatics for our sauce, but the onions serve a second purpose.
 Sliced in rounds, these will go in the bottom of the slow cooker to keep the loin up off the bottom.